BROADSoftware/depack/apps/opendistro.1.10.1/README.md

 elasticsearch:
   # Setting this value will:
   # - Trigger generation a a certficate
-  # -   Will trigger generation of nginx ingress controller in ssl passthrough mode on cluent
+  # - Trigger generation of nginx ingress controller in ssl passthrough mode on cluent
   ingressHost: ""
+  # This validate insertion of podAntiAffinity rules, to avoid pod on the same type run on the same node.
+  podAntiAffinity: true
   ....
   ....
   ssl: